 However, the magnitude of my gratitude was infused with a foreign, otherworldly quality.
 Verging on painful, perhaps even unbearable, it was a tangle of bitter- sweetness the likes of which I’d never known.

-Thankfully, although I couldn’t have known what was in store, my husband and dogs are the souls of discretion, and of unconditional love.
+Thankfully, although I couldn’t have known what was in store, my best friend and dogs are the souls of discretion and unconditional love.
 So, it went without saying that, as co-owner of this particular shop, I could afford to put my fragile wares on display.

 I also believe that these watershed moments incorporate the unexpressed grief that, not fully-recognized and/or remembered, is now, courageously finding its way to the healing light.

 In those moments, it’s as though a curtain has been drawn back; unleashing a revelation akin to the knowing that, as with the Wizard of Oz, the old pains are imposters who, in actuality, never had the authority to deny me a sense of belonging and wholeness and home.

 And, as intense as it is, the bitter-sweetness that follows (residual pain, relief, and release) is a transformative gift…

 it hurts as it leaves, but is no longer frightening–and as it waves its last goodbye, it feels like freedom.